bcoburn3/forex/README.md

 ## What is it?

 The beginnings of a server re-implementation for Stockfighter's trading levels.
-Currently appears to be minimally functional running on localhost
+Right now it implements all of the HTTP Stockfighter trading API, documented at: [https://starfighter.readme.io](https://starfighter.readme.io).

+Websockets, position tracking and user will be implemented at some point in the future.

 ## How do I use it?